Alexoid1/Capstone-Project-HTML-CSS/README.md

 # Capstone project

-> Capstone projects are solo projects at the end of the each of the Microverse Main Technical Curriculum sections.
-It is a real-world-like project built with business specifications This project was at the end of the HTML & CSS curriculum section.  - the details of the project are in the next link (https://www.behance.net/gallery/25563385/PatashuleKE)
+> Capstone projects are solo projects.
+It is a real-world-like project built with business specifications  - the details of the project are in the next link (https://www.behance.net/gallery/25563385/PatashuleKE)

 ## Homepage
 ![screenshot](./img/indexscreen.png)